evoila/osb-checker-kotlin/README.md

 ### Authentication

-- runs a all requests without a valid password and checks if the fails with HttpStatus 401 unauthorized.
+- runs a all requests without a user and password, a wrong username and a wrong password.
+It checks if service broker replies with HttpStatus 401 unauthorized.

 ### Contract